25 Awesome at-Home Raspberry Pi Project Ideas

 14 – Voice control

-The principle is about the same as the aliases on Linux.
-You indicate the words that it should remember and associate each order with a command to execute.
+The idea is about the same as aliases commands on Linux: You specify the words you want it to remember and associate each alias with a Linux command to execute.

-It is even possible to have it answer your requests to be sure it has been processed.
+You can do the same with voice commands instead of alias.
+It is even possible to have it acknowledge your requests to make sure they have been understood and processed.

-It will not go as far as a project like Alexa, but it tempts me to try.
-Imagine being able to start SSH by voice instead of having to plug in a screen and a keyboard because you have forgotten the autostart.
+It won’t go as far as a project like Alexa, but it’s an interesting project with many potential applications.
+Imagine being able to start a service by voice instead of having to plug in a screen and keyboard, or maybe even controlling your robot kit by telling it what to do.

 Source: TechRadar